 There is an entire China venue at the conference centered around the theme of “The Way Forward for Digitalized Innovation and Transformation” (I heard that somewhere before…) with eight keynote speeches planned: “A Vision for a Better Future,” “Implementing a Decade of Digitalization,” “A World in Flux,” “Is It Time to Co-Create?,” “Platform Transformation,” “New Behavior Under a New Reality,” and “Enter the Metaverse.”

-One of the top technology showcases for PRC firms will be 5.5G.
+One of the top technology showcases for PRC firms will be 5.5G (aka Advanced 5G or 5G-A).
 The conference will hold a 5G-Advanced summit inviting operators (including China Mobile, Orange, and Zain); equipment manufacturers (including Huawei and Ericsson); and intelligent terminal partners including Qualcomm and NVDIA.
 China’s three major operators will be also showing their individual 5.5G programs under development for commercial use, including China Mobile’s 5.5G Dual Chain Integration-Innovation Plan (双链融合创新计划), China Unicom’s Smart: Three Major Innovation Tracks (智慧三大创新赛道), and China Telecom’s Super Trilogy (超级三部曲).

 The Huawei booth itself focuses on its newest energy-saving 5G technologies (as described by Huawei):